-- Do you agree with the 41% of people who think poor financial literacy among military personnel is a threat to national security?
+- 56% of military members think that poor financial literacy among military personnel is a threat to national security.

 Full Details Overall